-There are 65 languages courses offered for the NSW HSC examinations, including six Classical languages courses and 59 Modern, of which 53 are designed for non-background speakers of the language.
-In each of these 53 courses there is a speaking component, the specifications for which vary according to the course.
-Depending on the course, the speaking component comprises between 10% and 25% of the total examination mark.
+Apart from the Background Speakers courses, the examination for all modern languages includes a speaking component, the specifications for which vary according to the course.
+Depending on the course, the speaking component comprises up to 25% of the total examination mark.

-For both the Beginners and the Extension speaking components, the examinations are confidential, that is there is a scripted examination.
-For all the Continuers speaking components the examinations are non-confidential and consist of a conversation and, in some cases, include a discussion of a prepared topic.
+For both the Beginners and the Extension speaking examinations, students respond to questions or prompts on the examination paper.
+For all the Continuers speaking components, the examinations are non-confidential and consist of a conversation and, in some cases, include a discussion of a prepared topic.